yaroslavsobolev/trajectoids/README.md

 For reproducing the shape calculations of the trajectoids described in the paper, run respective `.py`  scripts in the `examples` folder.
 Each script is for one trajectoid and uses data from (and then outputs into) the respective project directory in the `examples` subfolder.
+These scripts should be run with "current working directory" set to repository root, not to the `examples` folder.

 ### Testing whether a two-period trajectoid exists for a various path types